The faculty in the Department of Nursing at Temple’s College of Public Health have a wide variety of research emphases, including

 - community-based treatment interventions,

 Students, Nurses and Parents Seeking Health Options Together (SNAPSHOT) Study

-Because one in three school-aged children is overweight or obese, a need exists to develop and test school-based programming that aims to prevent progression, and support remission, of childhood obesity.
-The SNAPSHOT study, led by Nursing Department Chair Martha (Marti) Kubik, is testing a novel elementary school-based, school nurse-led healthy weight management program that intends to reduce the prevalence of overweight and obesity among 8 to 12 year olds.
+Because one in three school-aged children are overweight or obese, a need exists to develop and test school-based programming that aims to prevent progression, and support remission, of childhood obesity.
+The SNAPSHOT study, led by Martha (Marti) Kubik, is testing a novel elementary school-based, school nurse-led healthy weight management program that intends to reduce the prevalence of overweight and obesity among 8- to 12-year-olds.
 The study is funded by the National Institute of Nursing Research in the National Institutes of Health.

 The nine-month program engages children and parents and includes

 - quarterly parent and child coaching sessions with the school nurse in the home setting.